gradle/gradle/design-docs/tooling-api-improvements.md

 When the `GradleBuild` model is requested, execute only the settings script, and don't configure any of the projects.

-## Story: Tooling API client determines whether model is available
+## Story: Tooling API client determines whether model is available (DONE)

 This story adds support for conditionally requesting a model, if it is available